 Santa Maria sopra Minerva, which belongs to the Dominican Order, is made up of a nave, two aisles, two transepts and a choir.
 The aisles are lined with private chapels.
 A chapel of particular interest is the fifth off the right aisle, the Cappella dell' Annunziata.

-The sixth chapel is the Cappella Aldobrandini.
-When, in 1592, Cardinal Ippolito Aldobrandini became Pope Clement VIII (r.
+The sixth chapel is the Cappella Aldobrandini, the largest private chapel in the church.
+When Cardinal Ippolito Aldobrandini became Pope Clement VIII (r.
 1592-1605) he had the family chapel enlarged and redecorated.
 The altarpiece is by Federico Fiori, also known as Federico Barocci (c.1535-1612) or Il Baroccio, and depicts the Institution of the Holy Eucharist (1594).
 The painting is flanked by statues of St Peter and St Paul, the work of Camillo Mariani.
-The tombs of the pope’s mother and father line the side walls, while a rather modest statue of the pope, himself, stands in a niche to the back of the left wall.

-The transept also houses the late-13th century Gothic tomb of Bishop Guillaume Durand (died 1296), the signed work of Giovanni di Cosma(died c.
+The transept also houses the late-13th-century Gothic tomb of Bishop Guillaume Durand (died 1296), the signed work of Giovanni di Cosma(died c.
 1305).
 The partially destroyed mosaic depicts the Virgin and Child flanked by San Domenico and San Privato.
 All that remains of the poor bishop is his head.

 Tomb of St Catherine of Siena